Neurodiversity Celebration Week: Darya Chernikhova

 It’s Neurodiversity Celebration Week 13–19 March 2023; will you be doing anything to raise awareness?

-I feel like my very person creates awareness the moment I walk into a room!
+I feel like my very person creates awareness the moment I walk into a room.

 As a neurodivergent person studying science, are there any challenges you have faced?

+I can't represent myself in ways that generally get people accepted and promoted.
+Every professional field has its own social relationships and politics and I don't fit.
+You kind of just have to be strong and find your personal path, even when you know you're not likely to hit expected milestones.
 The hardest part is knowing when to quit.
-I've internalised that walking away is shameful.
-However, when you clutch at something, giving it your all, you're wasting your potential.
-Don't be exhausted and dejected, life's short, and you are enough.
-Find the place that makes you 5% happier and the next, and the next.
+I've internalised that walking away is shameful, but now I try to think of it as walking towards something more fulfilling.
+When you clutch at something, you are wasting your potential.
+Don't be exhausted and dejected.
+Life's short, and you are enough.
+Find a place that makes you 5% happier, and the next, and the next.
 You will contribute to the world.
-It might take longer, or it might not, but it'll be awesome.
+It might take longer, or it might not, but it will be awesome.

 Do you think more needs to be done to support neurodivergent people working in (or hoping to work in) science?

-Let's talk advice.
+When your organisation sees funding that carries an age limit, please respond to the granter and gently ask them to redefine ‘early career’ as "X years after graduation or of work in this field, excluding the years taken off for family or personal obligations".
+With enough supporting voices, things will change.
 Try not to give unsolicited common sense advice.
 We've tried it.
 But it's wonderful to offer mentorship.
-Give all accommodation requests that you're able to give and don't compare individuals' accommodations or disabilities.
+Give all accommodation requests that you are able to give, and don't compare individuals' accommodations or disabilities.
 Ask community-run support groups for advice.
 They have the context to suggest productive solutions.
 Implement diversity consultants' suggestions.
-When you step back and reassess how a person might work better in your environment, what you're actually doing is figuring out how your environment could work better.
-Be flexible and innovative – you'll be getting the best from all of your colleagues.
+When you step back and reassess how a person might work better in your environment, what you are actually doing is figuring out how your environment could work better.

 Darya C pic.png